David-Gold/2025_Rockfish/README.md

 # 2025_Rockfish

-See file 0_Code.txt for information.
+See file 0_Code.txt to get started.

-Programs used:
+# Programs used:

 BLAST -- installed through homebrew